 These steps remain the same for whichever size of Skywalker trampoline you choose.
 Of course, smaller ones like the Skywalker 8ft trampoline can easily be done by a single person only.

 You can place the trampoline either on a concrete floor or on the grass as long as the ground is leveled.
 The grass underneath the trampoline doesn’t actually die.
 However, you will still need to move it around every now and then to mow the lawn.

 The Skywalker 12 Foot Jump N’ Dunk received a very high rating from buyers on Amazon.
 The customers are satisfied with how easy it is to set up.
 They also love how the enclosure net keeps their kids safe.

 A few people received their trampolines with some parts missing.
 This immediately prompted them to give a bad review.
 We cannot actually control this incident, so my advice is to check that all parts as soon as you receive the shipment.
 Do this even before attempting to assemble it.

 All of the trampoline models from Skywalker comes with a 3-year limited warranty for the frame and 1-year limited warranty for the rest of the materials.
-I strongly recommend that you check other customer reviews if you want more information about this product.

 If you do not have enough space to get a 15-foot trampoline installed in your backyard, then this 12-foot version is the one that we recommend.
 This is especially true if you’re actually planning to have it set up on your spare garage or room.